• Skip to primary navigation

 In this case we opted for beetroot cured salmon with additional flavours of dill, caraway and white peppercorns, the basis of a simple gravalax.

-However, you can get creative and cure using a variety of different flavours and flavour combinations!
+However, you can get creative and cure using a variety of different flavours and flavour combinations.
+Here are some ideas to get you started:

 • Add cirtus: lemon, lime and orange zest